 Those interesting in applying must be able to demonstrate knowledge of SLU and ability to balance additional responsibilities, have attained a minimum education level of a Masters-degree, and attend two training sessions scheduled for Friday, April 12, 2013 and Monday, August 19, 2013, both from 1:00pm - 5:00pm.
 Desired personal characteristics for instructors include the ability to relate with first-year students, classroom facilitation skills and experience, ability to role model, ability to maintain confidentiality, dependability, and good communication skills.

 Due March 15, 2013 or until all positions have been filled.

-Questions may be directed to Kelly Herbolich, Coordinator of Academic Support, at email@example.com.
+Questions may be directed to Kelly Herbolich, Program Director of Academic Support, at email@example.com.